At The Edge Of Honor

 A Different Kind of Honor

 It’s 1879 and Lt.
 Cmdr.
-Peter Wake, U.S.N., is on special assignment as the official American neutral naval observer to the War of the Pacific raging along the west coast of South America.
+Peter Wake, U.S.N., is on special assignment as the official American ‘neutral‘ naval observer to the War of the Pacific raging along the west coast of South America.
 Chile, having invaded the coast of Bolivia, has gone on to overrun Peru and controls the entire southeastern Pacific region.
-Washington, concerned over European involvement in the war and the French effort to build a canal through Panama, has sent Wake to observe not only the naval war, but the political intrigues of the region as well.
+Washington D.C., concerned over European involvement in the war and the French effort to build a canal through Panama, has sent Wake to observe not only the naval war, but the political intrigues of the region as well.

-During Wake’s dangerous mission—as part naval observer, part diplomat, and part spy—he will witness history’s first battle between ocean-going ironclads, ride the world’s first deep-diving submarine, face his first machine guns in combat, discover an unlikely bond with an international brotherhood, advise the French trying to build the Panama Canal, and run for his life in the Catacombs of the Dead in Lima, Peru.
+During Wake’s dangerous mission – as part naval observer, part diplomat, and part spy – he will witness history’s first battle between ocean-going ironclads, ride the world’s first deep-diving submarine, face his first machine guns in combat, discover an unlikely bond with an international brotherhood, advise the French trying to build the Panama Canal, and run for his life in the Catacombs of the Dead in Lima, Peru.

 The Honored Dead

 This seventh novel of the award-winning Honor Series finds Lt.
 Cmdr.
 Peter Wake, Office of Naval Intelligence, aboard a riverboat on the Mekong River, in 1883 French Indo-China.
 The mission sounded simple in Washington: deliver the American president’s reply to a secret naval offer from the king of Cambodia, while assessing the region’s political-military situation.
-Wake figures it’ll take two more weeks and he’ll be homeward bound.
+Wake figures it’ll take two more weeks, then he’ll be homeward bound.

 The Darkest Shade of Honor

 This eighth novel of the Honor Series begins with Commander Peter Wake, of the U.S. Navy’s Office of Naval Intelligence, at New York City in 1886, where he meets two intense young men who will dramatically influence his life: Theodore Roosevelt and José Martí.
-Presented with a secret coded message, he deciphers it for Roosevelt, and soon wishes he hadn’t.
+Presented with a secret coded message, he deciphers it for Roosevelt and soon wishes he hadn’t.

-Returning to Washington, he is assigned to follow up on the secret message and uncover the extent of Cuban revolutionary activities between Florida and Cuba, along with investigating rumors of Spanish government agents operating in Key West.
+Returning to Washington D.C., he is assigned to follow up on the secret message and uncover the extent of Cuban revolutionary activities between Florida and Cuba, along with investigating rumors of Spanish government agents operating in Key West.
 Most of all, this is to be accomplished quietly, to prevent international embarrassment for newly elected President Grover Cleveland, the first Democrat in the White House in 25 years.

 It’s June, 1888.
 Commander Peter Wake, U.S. naval intelligence agent, is in Florida culminating an espionage mission to learn Spain’s naval readiness in Cuba and looking forward to a long delayed leave.
 But then a beautiful woman from his past shows up, begging him to find her missing son.
 A man like Wake has no choice, and sets off with an odd assortment of companions across Florida, through the Bahamian islands, and deep into the dank jungles of Haiti.
-His band includes a Smithsonian ethnologist, a Bahamian Seminole sailor, Russian spies, and a Polish-Haitian soldier.
-Overcoming storms, mutiny, shipwrecks and death, Wake discovers the hidden lair of an anarchist group planning to wreak havoc around the world—unless he stops it.

 It’s September 1888, and Commander Peter Wake, Office of Naval Intelligence, has been ordered to salvage his failed espionage operation against the Spanish Navy in Havana.
 His network of spies in the city is compromised, international political tensions are escalating, the U.S. presidential election is looming, and Wake has five days to locate and rescue two of his network who are missing and assumed captured by the Spanish.

-Wake immediately realizes that his old nemesis Colonel Isidro Marrón, head of the dreaded Spanish counter-intelligence service, has set the perfect trap to kill him.
+Wake immediately realizes his old nemesis Colonel Isidro Marrón, head of the dreaded Spanish counter-intelligence service, has set the perfect trap to kill him.
 Wake’s covert American team of experts in linguistics, chemistry, and lock picking, are soon hard pressed to just stay alive as they struggle to carry out his hastily conceived plan.

 And in the midst of all this chaos, Wake saves the lives of Havana’s Spanish elite, forms a nervous friendship with the colonial governor, receives an odd message from his Cuban revolutionary friend José Martí, encounters the shadowy world of international Freemasonry, and forms an unusual bond with the legendary actress Sarah Bernhardt.